BPHL-Molecular/flisochar/README.md

 # Running Flisochar

-Once the pipeline is available on your system (or on HiPerGator), get an interative run by following these first steps:
+Once the pipeline is available on your system (or on HiPerGator), get an interactive run by following these first steps:

 ```
 export PGAP_INPUT_DIR=/*/YourGroup/UserName/repos/ncbi/pgap/